nicholas-ackley/greek-pop/README.md

 # 👕 GreekPop – College & Greek Life Resale Marketplace

 **GreekPop** is a specialized marketplace app for reselling college apparel and Greek Life merchandise.
-Unlike platforms like Depop or eBay, GreekPop is designed specifically for students and campus communities, offering exclusive features that blend resale with social, cultural, and event-based context.
+GreekPop is designed specifically for students and campus communities, offering exclusive features that blend resale with social, cultural, and event-based context.

 ---

 ## 🧠 Why GreekPop?

-General resale platforms don’t capture the spirit, exclusivity, or context of Greek Life or college events.
+General resale platforms don’t capture the exlusive, or value context of Greek Life or college events.
 GreekPop introduces innovative, community-first features that make it more than just a resale platform — it’s a college culture hub.

 ---

 ## 🎯 Key Features

 ### ✅ Campus-First Identity
-- **Verified Campus Access** – Users must sign up with a `.edu` email or student ID
+- **Verified Campus Access** – Users must sign up with a `.edu` email or student ID (Exceptions)
 - **Campus-Based Filters** – Filter listings by university, dorm, or campus event

 ### 🔱 Greek Life + Club Culture Integration